mangeshdevare/skill-questionnaire/README.md

 The goal is to implement a survey where a user should be able to answer a series of Yes/No questions.
 After each run, a rating is calculated to let them know how they did.
 Another rating is also calculated to provide an overall score for all runs.

+# Approach

+All user answers will be recorder with a unique key and saved in Pstore.
+This records can be fetched to get average

 ## Requirements

 Possible question answers are: "Yes", "No", "Y", or "N" case insensitively to answer each question prompt.